 Department Chairs are required to write a brief endorsement for each project proposed under their department.

 The FEC Subcommittee on Race, Culture and Diversity encourages proposals that emphasize pedagogical and curricular innovations that are attuned to socio-cultural differences in learners, and inequalities that tend to correlate with these differences in academic contexts.
-An example of a possible project: a faculty member wishes to explore the literature on multiculturalism as it relates to a course that s/he is teaching and requests funding for a Fellow to conduct library research, assist with development of the syllabus and reading list, and/or co-teach a part of the course.
-Another example would be a faculty member and an advance graduate student jointly designing a survey or interview protocol to gather more information from students enrolled in their Program or Department about what is needed in new or revised courses on diversity in the required curriculum.
+An example of a possible project: a faculty member wishes to explore the literature on multiculturalism as it relates to a course that s/he is teaching and requests funding for a Fellow to conduct library research, assist with the development of the syllabus and reading list, and/or co-teach a part of the course.
+Another example would be a faculty member and an advanced graduate student jointly designing a survey or interview protocol to gather more information from students enrolled in their Program or Department about what is needed in new or revised courses on diversity in the required curriculum.
 Student-initiated projects and those developed to include the voices and perspectives of students are strongly encouraged as long as faculty members agree to sponsor and work with the students.
 All full-time faculty members with professorial appointments are eligible to sponsor a fellow.
 Interested and engaged doctoral students and advanced masters students are eligible to apply.
 Although priority for funding will be given to new projects, proposals that continue the work of previously funded Fellows will be considered if they meet the stated criteria and provide sufficient justification for renewal.

 Proposals are reviewed by members of the FEC Subcommittee on Race, Culture, and Diversity and recommendations for awards are made to the Dean.
-Criteria for selection are: a) clarity and substance of tasks and goals, b) relevance to enhancing curriculum and teaching as both relate to issues of diversity, and c) demonstration of meaningful student engagement in the review, development and/or teaching of TC classes that further the department’s work and the College’s mission with regard to teaching diversity.
-Submit 3 copies of your proposal electronically to Mitzi Pelle at email@example.com in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m. on Friday, March 22, 2013.
+Criteria for selection are: a) clarity and substance of tasks and goals, b) relevance to enhancing curriculum and teaching as both relate to issues of diversity, and c) demonstration of meaningful student engagement in the review, development and/or teaching of TC classes that further the department's work and the College's mission with regard to teaching diversity.
+Submit your proposal electronically to Mitzi Pelle at firstname.lastname@example.org in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m. on Friday, March 11, 2016.
 Please submit all materials electronically; no hard copies will be accepted.